PM Hosts GB Citizens For Saving 300 Lives From Glacial Flood In Ghizer - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Aug, 2025) Prime Minister Muhammad Shehbaz Sharif Monday hosted three citizens from Gilgit Baltistan for showing courage and sense of responsibility that saved three hundred human lives after an incident of Glacial Lake Outsburst Flood (GLOF) in Ghizer.

-He presented the men shields and Rs 2.5 million each as acknowledgment for their bravery.
+He presented the men shields and Rs 2.5 million each as acknowledgement for their bravery.

 "